A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: Overview: CASMIR

 \restoregeometry

 ~

-{ This is paper one in a series of seven papers describing the $\Cw{18}$ Classical Analogue to the Standard Model (CASM) with General Relativity.} { Versions of this work may be found at:

-A ``living edition'' containing all chapters and any subsequent updates may be found at \href{https://www.academia.edu/65931513}{https://www.academia.edu/65931513}.
-This edition may incorporate additions and amendments to the arXiv versions.
+{ This is paper one in a series of seven papers describing the $\Cw{18}$ Classical Analogue to the Standard Model In pseudo-Riemannian space-time (CASMIR).} { The latest version of this document may always be found at \href{https://www.academia.edu/65931513}{https://www.academia.edu/65931513}, and may incorporate additions and amendments to the arXiv versions.

 ~